muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 Some meetups offer this.

 At [PHP Usergroup Duesseldorf](https://www.meetup.com/PHP-Usergroup-Duesseldorf/) we don't record the talks.
-We tried it, but we are (right now) not able put the effort into the video editing to reach the quality we want.
+We tried it, but we are (right now) not able to put the effort into the video editing to reach the quality we want.
-You need to record the speaker, the audio and the speakers screen for the slides, cut all together, keep it in sync and upload it to a portal like YouTube or Vimeo.
+You need to record the speaker, the audio and the speaker's screen to catch the slides, cut all together, keep it in sync and upload it to a portal like YouTube or Vimeo.
 **Do not underestimate the necessary effort to record your meetups in a high quality.**
 People will not have fun to watch a video with low quality.

 Audio is a different topic.
 **Depending on the size of your room it might be suitable to offer a proper audio setup with microphones.**
-If you a running your meetup in a small conference room with ~15 people you oft don't need this.
+If you a running your meetup in a small conference room with ~15 people you often don't need this.
 But if you use a bigger room with >30 people, think about it.
-The benefits are clear: The speaker don't have to shout and the people will understand the words of the speaker even better.
+The benefits are clear: The speakers don't have to shout and the people will understand the words of the speaker even better.

 ## Date of the meetup